quality-liquid/cupid_code/Documentation/Design/Testing/testing_design.md

 - **Integration Testing**
   - Integration testing plays a crucial role in validating the seamless interaction between different components of our application.
   - While currently pending, our integration testing efforts will focus on testing the integration points between various modules and subsystems to ensure their cohesive operation.
+  - We did not have time to fully implement this, but it is a crucial part of our testing strategy.
+Given more time, we would have provided further implementation to ensure that all of our components work together as expected.
 - **Regression Testing**
   - Regression testing forms an integral part of our ongoing maintenance and development efforts.
   - Rather than solely focusing on crafting new tests, regression testing involves systematically rerunning existing tests whenever a new feature is added or a bug is resolved.